parkrrrr/bdio/README.md

 1. A Unix-based computer configured to build [OpenWRT](https://openwrt.org/).
 2. [My branch of the OpenWRT project](https://github.com/parkrrrr/openwrt/tree/enable-udc), which has been modified to support the NanoPi NEO USB host function.
 I should contribute this back to the OpenWRT project, but it is currently not very specific to the NEO and I'm afraid it might break configurations for other SunXi-based hardware.
+Note: make sure to use the enable-udc branch; that's where the changes were made.
 3. This repository, which should be cloned into a folder next to the above OpenWRT project (i.e. `bdiofeed` and `openwrt` should be in the same folder.)
 4. At least one Micro SD card for the firmware.
 If you order your NanoPi from FriendlyElec, you have the option to add one to